-A. For Team Championships: Within one hour after the student-athlete has been notified.
+- A. For Team Championships: Within one hour after the student-athlete has been notified. - A. For Individual/Team Championships: The official drug-testing courier will provide the student-athlete with specific instructions as to when to report to drug testing.